-Bit No. Label R/W Power-on Functions 0 ASET R/W 0 This bit is used to configure the SIE to automatically change the device address by the value stored in the AWR register.
-When this bit is set to "1" by firmware, the SIE will update the device address by the value stored in the AWR register after the PC host has successfully read the data from the device by an IN operation.
+Bit No. Label R/W Power-on Functions 0 ASET R/W 0 This bit is used to configure the SIE automatically change the device address by the value stored in the AWR register.
+When this bit is set to "1" by firmware, the SIE will update the device address by the value stored in the AWR register after PC host is successfully read the data from device by IN operation.
 Otherwise, when this bit is cleared to "0", the SIE will update the device address immediately after an address is written to the AWR register.
-So, in order to work properly, the firmware has to clear this bit after a next valid SETUP token is received.
-1 ERR R/W 0 This bit is used to indicate that some errors have occurred when the FIFO0 is accessed.
+So, in order to work properly, firmware has to clear this bit after next valid SETUP token is received.
+1 ERR R/W 0 This bit is used to indicate there are some errors occurred during the FIFO0 is accessed.
 This bit is set by SIE and should be cleared by firmware.
-2 OUT R/W 0 This bit is used to indicate the OUT token (except the OUT zero length token) has been received.
+2 OUT R/W 0 This bit is used to indicate there are OUT token (except the OUT zero length token) has been received.
 The firmware clears this bit after the OUT data has been read.
 Also, this bit will be cleared by SIE after the next valid SETUP token is received.
-3 IN R 0 This bit is used to indicate the current USB receiving signal from PC host is an IN token.
-4 NAK R 0 This bit is used to indicate the SIE is a transmitted NAK signal to the host in response to the PC host IN or OUT token.
+3 IN R 0 This bit is used to indicate the current USB receiving signal from PC host is IN token.
+4 NAK R 0 This bit is used to indicate the SIE is transmitted NAK signal to host in response to PC host IN or OUT token.
 5 CRCF R/W 0 Error condition failure flag include CRC, PID, no integrate token error, CRCF will be set by hardware and the CRCF need to be cleared by firmware.
-6 EOT R 1 Token pakcage active flag, low active.
+6 EOT R 1 Token package active flag, low active.
 7 NMI R/W 0 NAK token interrupt mask flag.
-If this bit set, when the device sent a NAK token to the host, an interrupt will be disabled.
-Otherwise if this bit is cleared, when the device sends a NAK token to the host, it will enter the interrupt sub-routine.
+If this bit set, when device sent a NAK token to host, the interrupt will not happen.
+Otherwise when this bit is cleared, device sent a NAK token to host will enter the interrupt sub-routine.